-The groups Fi{22} , Fi{23} , B and M do not admit so far any fin.dim. pointed Hopf algebra (except the group algebra) but the computations are not finished yet.
+The groups Fi{22} , B and M do not admit so far any fin.-dim. pointed Hopf algebra (except the group algebra) but the computations are very hard.

 We are working in the same problem for finite groups of Lie type.